frankstevens1/china_devprojects_poverty/README.md

 # china_devprojects_poverty
-A study determining the effects of Chinese development projects on sub-national poverty levels around the world.
+Studying the influence of Chinese development projects on sub-national poverty levels around the world.
 Python 3.8 on Windows is used for the data wrangling/cleaning process & for generating visualizations.
 Stata 15 with additional packages is used for running the regression analysis and generating regression tables.

 ## Contents

 ## Introduction
-The rapid expansion of China's aid programme to become one of the largest financiers on international development stage has been met with significant international attention.
+A rapidly expanding aid programme has positioned China amongst the largest international development financiers, has been met with significant international attention.
 As Chinese engagement with low- and middle income countries intensifies, so does criticism of China's development practices.

 ## Data: